NextBrain-ai/nbsynthetic/README.md

   are from different distributions.
 This statistic test measures the distance between the means of the two samples mapped into a reproducing kernel Hilbert space (RKHS).
-  Maximum Mean Discrepancy has found numerous applications in machine learning and nonparametric testing.
+  Maximum Mean Discrepancy has been used extensively in Machine Learning and nonparametric testing.

       Args: